-The 21st century is a time of intensifying competition and progressive digitization.
+The twenty-first century is a time of intensifying competition and progressive digitization.
 Individual employees, managers, and entire organizations are under increasing pressure to succeed.
-The question arises what does success mean, is success a matter of chance and luck, or maybe success is a category that can be planned and properly supported.
+The questions facing us today are: What does success mean?
+Is success a matter of chance and luck or perhaps is success a category that can be planned and properly supported?

 - Analysis and interpretation of the essence of BI and BD

 - Potential areas of BI and BD utilization in organizations

 - Factors determining success with using BI and BD